 Receiving Jesus into your life is life-changing.
 Once you receive Jesus, He will send the Holy Spirit to live within you.
 The Holy Spirit will reveal righteousness to you and convict you of doing wrong.

 The faith that we have in Jesus will lead us to want to serve Him.
 That’s where “works” come in.
-You will have a desire to serve His kingdom.
+You will have the desire to serve His kingdom.
 Don’t be afraid of this.
-God knows your heart and He will know if your “works” are genuine or if they are just for acceptance of man.
+God knows your heart and He will know if your “works” are genuine or if they are just for the acceptance of man.